KeithConsidine/CollegeWork/README.md

 # CollegeWork
-A collection of work completed for assignments
+A collection of work I completed for assignments in university.